openETCS/requirements/D2.7-Technical_Appendix/2014-04-12-Munich-Meeting/MeetingMinutes_140410.md

 Commercial Requirements: openETCS API is planned to be used in future tenders in the railway sector.
 Discussion on "Stability of the interfaces".
 Target: the API  has to upward compatible and future-proof for at least 10 years to come.
 Example: odometry information is part of the Balise interface in the current implementation.
 The example shows dependency on the chosen solution.
+It is not the full odometry and balise data that are provided together.“The balise telegram is provided with the location of the balise center and the time-stamping of the balise center”
 Additional Requirements: the openETCS API has to be open for other products, e.g., National Legecy systems.
 Hardware and Communication Channels slide:
 Alstom has reasons to have both types of interfaces (telegrams with e.g., JRU and DMI, Variables in Odometry).